JJ/raku-advent-calendar-article-2019/README.md

 ```

 This Dockerfile does little more than establish the system `PATH` and
-an entrypoint that can be used for testing.
+an entry point that can be used for testing.
 It does not have anything
 that is Action-specific.

 > It uses the very basic [Alpine Raku](https://hub.docker.com/r/jjmerelo/alpine-perl6/) container,